morsssss/benmorss.com/Notes.md

 ## TODO:
 * Make title for home page not repeat "Ben Morss"
+* Why does menu get stuck open on mobile?

 ### Tech page
 * Use the slick carousel that's built in.